Find a Part Now

 Chrysler Turbine Car

-The Chrysler Turbine Car is an experimental two-door hardtop coupe powered by a turbine engine and manufactured by Chrysler from 1963 to 1964.
-The bodywork was constructed by Italian design studio Carrozzeria Ghia and Chrysler completed the final assembly in Detroit.
-A total of 55 cars were manufactured: five prototypes and a limited run of 50 cars for a public user program.
+The Chrysler Turbine Car is an experimental two-door hardtop coupe powered by a turbine engine and was manufactured by Chrysler from 1963 to 1964.
+Italian design studio Carrozzeria Ghia constructed the bodywork, and Chrysler completed the final assembly in Detroit.
+A total of 55 cars were manufactured: five prototypes and a limited run of fifty cars for a public user program.
 All have a signature metallic paint named "turbine bronze", roughly the color of root beer.
-The car was styled by Elwood Engel and the Chrysler studios and featured power brakes, power steering, and a TorqueFlite transmission.
+The car was styled by Elwood Engel and Chrysler studios.
+They featured power brakes, power steering, and a TorqueFlite transmission.

 The Chrysler turbine engine program that produced the Turbine Car began during the late 1930s and created prototypes that completed long-distance trips in the 1950s and early 1960s.
-The A-831 engines that powered the Ghia-designed Turbine Car could operate on many fuels, required less maintenance, and lasted longer than conventional piston engines, although they were much more expensive to produce.
+The A-831 engines that powered the Ghia-designed Turbine Car could operate on many fuels, required less maintenance, and lasted longer than conventional piston engines.
+However, they were much more expensive to produce.

 Background